 Reporting aligned with the TCFD recommendations has since become a best practice.
-In adopting the TCFD reporting framework since 2020, UTAM has joined a global community of support that comprises nearly 5,000 public supporters in over 100 jurisdictions.
+In adopting the TCFD reporting framework since 2020, UTAM joined a global community of support that at that time comprised nearly 5,000 public supporters in over 100 jurisdictions.